How can we address the philosophical crisis

 of our global society?

-Knowledge and Communication.
-Unfortunately, people who have vastly different worldviews are often unable to understand each other.
+We recognize that people who have vastly different worldviews are often unable to understand each other.
 They appear unable to productively communicate across this chasm of thought and belief.
 Such disparate groups also have seemingly incompatible ethical and moral frameworks and contrasting political ideologies.
-The result is an increasingly dangerous and unbearable tension in society.
+The problems are made worse by weaponized news, deliberately false information and hyperpartisanship.